Criminal Law >> Iowa Criminal Process

 Your lawyer doesn’t need you to tell them everything all the time.
 In fact, there are times when the less you explicitly tell your lawyer, the more creative they’ll be in imagining paths to reasonable doubt.

-e court under oath is a crime.
-That crime is called “perjury” and it is a class D felony in Iowa.
 Your lawyer is an officer of the court.
 If your attorney knows that you’ve lied under oath, they have to take “remedial measures” that could include withdrawing from your case or making it apparent to the court that you lied.
 Don’t lie.

 This blog post is for informational purposes only and should not be relied on as legal advice.
 Consult with a licensed attorney in your jurisdiction.